lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 The more the better, but this is enough for your starter base.

-### Getting metal frags
+### Metal frags

 Early on metal fragments are difficult to come by.
 Occasionally a barrel will drop 10-15 of them but that's unusual.
 You can get metal frags by roasting metal ore but you need 50 [low grade fuel](http://rust.wikia.com/wiki/Low_Grade_Fuel) for a [furnace](http://rust.wikia.com/wiki/Furnace) and that's a challenge in itself.

 However, metal frags are very important to help [code lock](http://rust.wikia.com/wiki/Code_Lock) the door of your starter base (100 metal frags).
-Code locks are way more secure than key locks so if you're anywhere near a lighthouse or harbour it's worth your while finding a recycling station and cashing in any components you find.
+Code locks are way more secure than [key locks](http://rust.wikia.com/wiki/Lock) so if you're anywhere near a lighthouse or harbour it's worth your while finding a recycling station and cashing in any components you find.

 Gears, pipes, springs and semi-automatic bodies will be useful very soon but you won't miss propane tanks and sheet metal and they'll give you 50 and 100 metal frags respectively.